Firstly, how are you coping at the moment? Read on for 5 ways to stay positive when working from home.

 Why not try the following:

 Practising self care is important; it will help you keep your mind, body and soul in good health.
 Even something as simple as paying attention to your breath can make a big difference.
-Notice if you’re breathing is shallow and try to deepen it by breathing from the belly.
+Notice if your breathing is shallow and try to deepen it by breathing from the belly.

 Grounding is another technique you could try.
 Take a moment every now and again to recognise the parts of your body that are touching the ground.
 Feel the support and picture roots going deep into the earth, as if you’re a tree.